Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 - If that's not possible, create an extension specific to the resource/profile.

 Usually, mappings for the concept, bindings to specific ValueSets and any functional descriptions will be added when the extension is used within a profile.
 When the extension pertains to a particular profile or resource, this information SHALL be added to the extension.
 To aid rendering purposes, functional descriptions and implementation guidance are placed on the extension root rather than the `Extension.value[x]` (except for terminology bindings).
 Without constraints, most snapshots generators will only include the root element in the profile that hosts the extension.
 So placing the information on the extension makes sure the information is visible in the profile without the need to navigate into the extension by the implementer.

+## Negation<a name="Negation"></a>
+In the context of healthcare and research, it is often important to know whether a specific event, medication administration, or treatment has taken place or not.
+However, healthcare systems generally only record information when an event takes place, making it challenging to discern the absence of events.
+This issue relates to the traditional problem in information systems and logic known as the Open World Assumption vs. Closed World Assumption.
+This chapter summarizes our latest understanding of handling negation in FHIR profiling.

+### Open World Assumption vs. Closed World Assumption <a name="OWA-vs-CWA"></a>
+The Open World Assumption posits that the absence of information does not imply its negation.
+In contrast, the Closed World Assumption suggests that any information not explicitly present is considered false.
+The key to solving this problem lies in the term "Assumption."
+When defining your system, it is essential to clearly document whether it supports the Open World or Closed World Assumption.
+Neither approach is inherently superior, but it is crucial to understand which one your system operates under.
+For healthcare systems on a national level, it seems we are handling the Open World Assumption.
+For more information, refer to the [Wikipedia article](https://en.wikipedia.org/wiki/Open-world_assumption) on this topic.

+### Negation in QI-Core <a name="NegationInQICore"></a>
+The [QI-Core Implementation Guide](http://hl7.org/fhir/us/qicore/index.html#negation-in-qi-core) provides a comprehensive approach to handling negation in FHIR.
+It encompasses the creation of profiles and other specifications to capture events that have not occurred and the reasons for their non-occurrence.
+QI-Core can serve as a valuable reference for implementing negation in our FHIR profiling.
+However, ideally, this should be documented and anchored in the conceptual layer (CBBs) before profiling.

+### Negation in zibs and CBBs <a name="NegationInZibsAndCbbs"></a>
+Some zibs, and their counterpart CBBs, contain concepts that enable the negation of the CBB, such as the UseIndicator concept in MedicationUse2, which indicates whether a medication has been taken or not.
+However, most CBBs do not support negation, and no overarching guidance or method exists.
+This issue has been raised in [ZIB-1843]( https://bits.nictiz.nl/browse/ZIB-1843), but to date, no solution or guidance has been proposed.

 #   Practical guidelines <a name="practicalguidelines"></a>